These gluten free Halloween sugar cookies are so much fun to make, and a great way to get into the Halloween spirit!

 If you’ve never made eggless sugar cookies, I think you’re going to be pleasantly surprised.
 These are amazingly yummy and the texture is just like classic sugar cookies.
 You will need to get your hands on some egg replacer, which is luckily easy to find on Amazon, at Target, or directly from Bob’s Red Mill.

 Fun fact: this gluten free sugar cookie recipe was actually the first recipe I shared when I launched my blog!
 That should really tell you something — this is clearly a go-to that I couldn’t help but share.
+And if you really love these roll-out sugar cookies, you may also want to try my chocolate sugar cookies!

 Why You’ll Love These Gluten Free Halloween Sugar Cookies…